-I live and work in London, UK as a freelance game design and production consultant.
+I live and work in London, UK as a game design and production consultant.
 I am also co-founder of Robot Riot, a small but beautifully formed independent game development team.
 We launched The Fishing Club 3D, our latest free-to-play browser game, on Facebook in October 2013.

 I have been working in the games industry since the early 1990’s in various roles covering game design, producing, product management, consulting and in-game writing.
-Since 2009 I have been focussing mainly on the free-to-play and social gaming side of the industry.
+Since 2009 I have been focussing mainly on the free-to-play / games-as-a-service side of the industry.
 This actually has been the most interesting and fun part of my career so far, because metrics driven game development and looking at games as a service rather than a product has turned game design into a game itself for me.
 Especially my work as the lead game designer at eRepublik and for The Fishing Club 3D has deepened my understanding of the life cycle of free-to-play online games.

 Abitur (Baccalaureate), Ernst Barlach Gymnasium in Unna

 University of Münster, German language and literature studies

 Since the beginning of 2012 I have been focussing fully on the production of The Fishing Club 3D, a fishing game on Facebook, focussed on community building.
 The game has been developed with Unity 3D.
 The Fishing Club 3D is a no-budget production by indie-developer Robot Riot, of which I am a co-founder.
 Thanks to Robot Riot’s ultra-lean remote studio setup and combined experience, we have been able to grow The Fishing Club 3D into a profitable business without any external funding.

 On this project I have been responsible for the complete game design and monetization framework.
 After launch I have been responsible for game design, product management, marketing and community support.
 This project has been an amazing and successful experience so far.
 I have never learned so many things in such a short period of time in my whole life, covering every aspect of developing and running a game-as-a-service.

 11/2010 – 02/2013